Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 1. Definitions
 --------------

 ..
 Definitions of terms and concepts used by the design go here.
 The definitions must be as precise as possible.
-References to the `Motr Glossary</doc/PDF/Glossary.pdf>`__ are permitted and encouraged.
+References to the `Motr Glossary<Link-to-be-added>`__ are permitted and encouraged.
 Agreed upon terminology should be incorporated in the glossary.

 Repair is a scalable mechanism to reconstruct data or meta-data in a redundant striping pool.
 Redundant striping stores a *cluster-wide object* in a collection of *components*, according to a particular *striping pattern*.